2013 Glasgow helicopter crash: Emergency response

 The building is a former tenement which used to have multiple storeys, but after a fire in the 1960s the upper storeys were removed.
 The walls were therefore much thicker than would be expected for a building of this height, and the complex construction of the roof complicated the search and rescue operation.
 The Scottish Fire and Rescue Service deployed 125 firefighters to the scene rescuing people trapped in the building for hours after the incident.
 The Scottish Ambulance Service sent upwards of 25 ambulances to the scene along with 2 Special Operations Response Teams that specialise in major and inaccessible incidents.
 They worked throughout the next two days searching and retrieving people from within the Clutha.
 Urban search and rescue firefighters were also in attendance to shore up unstable parts of the building and to excavate collapsed areas.
 People rescued from the scene were initially taken by the emergency services to a nearby Holiday Inn hotel.
 Labour Party MP Jim Murphy was interviewed as he was passing soon after the crash.

 32 people were taken for treatment to local hospitals including Glasgow Royal Infirmary and Glasgow Victoria Infirmary, a dozen with injuries classed as serious.
 An emergency phone number was set up for anyone concerned about family and relatives who may have been in and around the pub, and Glasgow City Council established a family reception centre to "provide advice and counselling to relatives of people who have been injured or people whose relatives are unaccounted for".
 One of the seriously injured victims died from his injuries on 12 December.

 Reactions

-Scottish First Minister Alex Salmond described the crash as "a black day for Glasgow and for Scotland".
+Then-First Minister Alex Salmond described the crash as "a black day for Glasgow and for Scotland".
 On the day following the crash, planned St. Andrew's Day celebrations in Glasgow's George Square were cancelled, and flags were flown at half-mast on Scottish Government buildings.
 Scottish football clubs held a pre-match minute's silence.
 Special services were held at Glasgow's St Andrew's Cathedral and Glasgow Cathedral.

 The Prince of Wales visited the crash site on 6 December and met emergency service personnel.
 Police investigated offensive, racist or sectarian comments made about the crash on social media.
 A weekend of fundraising events for the families of the victims and the emergency services was held on 3–5 January 2014.